WilliamPixell/Proximal-random-reshuffling-under-local-Lipschitz-continuity/README.md

-# Proximal Random Reshuffling under Local Lipschitz Continuity — Reproducibility Code
+# Proximal Random Reshuffling under Local Lipschitz Continuity

 This repository provides Jupyter notebooks to reproduce the numerical examples used in the manuscript **“Proximal random reshuffling under local Lipschitz continuity”**.